Diffusion and superdiffusion from hydrodynamic projections

-Bilinear expressions in conserved quantities are examples of quadratically extensive charges.
+Bilinear expressions in conserved quantities provide examples of quadratically and fractionally extensive charges.
 Analysing these, I obtain a number of results providing explicit lower bounds for diffusion and superdiffusion, which are calculable purely from the thermodynamic averages of conserved densities and currents.
 The strength of the result depends on the assumed space-time clustering properties of three-point functions in the state of interest.